OpenDataLiteracy/Prepare_Publish_Library_Data/_episodes/02-preparingdata.md

 The principles described above may seem simplistic and highly intuitive.
 But, often these principles aren't followed when creating or publishing a dataset.
 This may be for a variety of reasons, but most obvious is that data creators are often working for convenience in data entry rather than thinking about future data analysis.

-Think back to our Ch.
-3 example of an ecology graduate student sitting in a field observing frogs.
-After a long day of fieldwork she might not care too much about how she makes her data conform with principles of tidy data - she just wants to record her observations.
-Or, she may be simply following the conventions of a structure that has already been set up by a member of her lab.
-Later, when she returns to the data to perform some analysis for a publication she may need to clean the data in order to ease computaiton.
-But, often she'll simply archive her raw data and not worry about what she did to transform the data in order to make it useful for analysis.
-These data management practices are highly inefficient, and repsent an excellent point for curators to intervene.

 For data curators, the principles of tidy data can be applied at different points in time.

 - Upstream tidying: In working "upstream" a data curator is collaboratively developing standards to govern data collection and management.
 In this proactive work a data curator can advocate for these principles at the point in which data is initially made digital.
+Practically this might include working with the ILS to generate data apporopriately, or carefully constructing just the right SQL query.

 - Downstream tidying: More commonly, a data curator will receive some untidy data after it has been collected and analyzed.
 Working downstream requires tidying, such as restructuring and normalizing data, so that it adheres to the principles described above.